ShalokShalom/bomi/src/mpv/DOCS/man/vf.rst

         generating an occasional mismatched frame, but it may also cause an excessive number of frames to be dropped during high motion sequences.
         Conversely, setting it to -1 will make ``pullup`` match fields more easily.
-This may help process video with slight blurring between the fields, but may also cause interlaced frames in the output.
+This may help processing of video where there is slight blurring between the fields, but may also cause there to be interlaced frames in the output.

     ``mp`` (metric plane)
         This option may be set to ``u`` or ``v`` to use a chroma plane instead of the